← Hasbro Intelligence Viewport 03 / 05Editorial →

 The bring-along kids.
 The empty quadrant.

 Competitor landscape on two axes: analog-to-digital play, and generic-to-meaning-led positioning.
-The top-right quadrant — analog and meaning-led — is the white space Kevin called out by name.
+The top-right quadrant, analog and meaning-led, is the white space Kevin called out by name.

-Source: Gap Analysis, Gap 5 — Bring-Along Kids · Kevin Mowrer, 01:29:09
+Source: Gap Analysis, Gap 5, Bring-Along Kids · Kevin Mowrer, 01:29:09

 Competitive landscape · analog × meaning-led positioning

 Lego owns analog and sits just below the meaning line on premium build-together.
 Melissa & Doug owns green-and-smart and sits adjacent to meaning on heritage and craft.
 Spin Master bought Melissa & Doug for ~$1B to park on that position.
 Jazzwares and Mattel sit lower.
-Roblox-platform toys are in the digital column with no meaning anchor.
+Roblox-platform toys hold the digital column with no meaning anchor.
 Nobody sits in the top-right.

 “Have you heard the phrase the bring-along kids?
 Nobody exists here yet.
-That’s really giant white space.” — Kevin Mowrer, 01:29:09
+That’s really giant white space.”
+Kevin Mowrer, 01:29:09